gclem/docs-rendering/README.md

     },
 }
 ```

-more info about entity naming can be found [here](https://github.com/ovh/docs/blob/master/docs-guideline/docs-guideline.md)

 #### Entity children
 When needed, for each entity, we add a children property that lists all authorized children (useful in jinja2 templates for children list rendering).